 1. Vocabulary: to apply spelling rules when adding the suffixes -ing and -ed to words

 Pupils will: learn how the suffix -ing can be added when no change is needed to the root word.

 2. Grammar: to use the past progressive tense

 Pupils will: learn about the past progressive tense and how it can show that actions are continuing.
-Pupils will rewrite sentences written in the simple past tense using the past progressive.
+Pupils will rewrite sentences written in the simple past using the past progressive on the past tense worksheet.
 They will then write their own sentences about a day at school, using the past progressive tense.

 Additional teaching points to teach or revisit: